rhish9h/apaceInventory/README.md

 Get IPv4 address of wireless lan adapter WiFi
 eg 192.168.0.103
 2. (on host computer) cd to apaceInventory-master/apaceInventory-master/apaceInventory/src/router
-replace localhost with the ip of the host (run this command), change ip if needed (in the following command)
+replace localhost with the ip of the host in index.js (run this command), change ip if needed (in the following command)
 > (Get-Content index.js).replace('localhost', '192.168.0.103') | Set-Content index.js